 Start and stop your stimulation, play with the point of no return.

 If you feel yourself reaching the point of no return stop the stimulation and take some deep breaths.
 Once you’ve pulled back from the point you can begin to stimulate yourself again.
 Do this at least twice.
 Do this to get a more detailed sense of what your point of no return is like, and discover how you can control when you cross that point.

 Use your PC muscle to pull back from the point of no return.

 As you feel yourself coming closer to climax stop the stimulation as you have in the past, but this time squeeze your PC muscle and hold it for a few seconds.
 Notice how this feels.
 This is the technique you can use to prevent yourself from ejaculating and create the opportunity to have several orgasms in a row.

 Having multiple orgasms is not just about using your PC muscle, it’s also about allowing the energy that usually flows out of you at the point of orgasm, to flow elsewhere in your body.
-When you’re nearing the point of orgasm, notice the build up of energy (heat) in the lower part of your body, and begin to do deep breathing while visualizing the energy up towards your chest and head.
+When you’re nearing the point of orgasm, notice the build up of energy (sometimes this feels like heat) in the lower part of your body, and begin to do deep breathing while visualizing the energy moving up towards your chest and head.

 The final stage of this exercise is to let yourself have an orgasm, while using the techniques learned above including breath, awareness, and squeezing your PC muscle.
 The first time you try this, let yourself orgasm, but squeeze your PC muscle just as you feel yourself going "over the top".
 It might not work the first time, but the worst that happens is that you’ve had an orgasm and you have to try again.